 If you are entering a saturated market, the question is: what makes you different?

-- Nike is selling sports equipment.
+- Nike sells sports equipment.
 But aside from the notorious “Just do it”, they’ve positioned themselves with multiple influencer-baked stories through athletes like Michael Jordan, Roger Federer, Tiger Woods, and lots of football players.

-- McDonald’s spent $2.3 million in 1967 for a national advertising campaign, building a solid brand, pioneering in outstanding customer service, and innovating in the “Happy Meals” department.
-Since then, they’ve created hundreds of incredible campaigns, including “love story” journeys with marriage proposals in their stores, responses to international events, pivot in takeaway products (among others).
+- McDonald’s spent $2.3 million in 1967 for a national advertising campaign, building a solid brand, pioneering outstanding customer service, and innovating in the “Happy Meals” department.
+Since then, they’ve created hundreds of incredible campaigns, including “love story” journeys with marriage proposals in their stores, responses to international events, and pivots in takeaway products (among others).

 Businesses operate in different manners and follow various business processes.
 Some focus on quality, others – on price.

 Each market has value for a specific audience.

 In order to build the bond between your business and your market, you need a story that serves as the bridge between you and your customers.